Un Chien Andalou: Filming

-The film was financed by Buñuel's mother, and shot in Le Havre and at the Billancourt Studios in Paris over a period of ten days in March 1928.
-It is a black and white, 35 mm, silent film, with a running time of 17 minutes (although some sources state 24 minutes) and a physical length of 430 meters.
+The film, which was financed by Buñuel's mother, was shot in Le Havre and at the Billancourt Studios in Paris over a 10-day period in March 1928.
+It is a black-and-white silent production shot on 35 mm film, with a running time of 17 minutes (though some sources state 24 minutes) and a physical length of 430 meters.

-For many years, published and unpublished reports have circulated that Buñuel had used a dead goat's eye, or that of a dead sheep, or of a dead donkey, or other animal, in the notorious eyeball-slicing scene.
-However, Buñuel claimed that he had used a dead calf's eye.
-Through the use of intense lighting and bleaching of the calf's skin Buñuel attempted to make the furred face of the animal duplicate the look of human skin.
+For many years, reports on the film's notorious eyeball-slicing scene were conflicted over the eye of which dead animal Buñuel had used; sources variously claimed goat, sheep, or donkey.
+Buñuel later confirmed it was from a calf.
+Through the use of intense lighting and bleaching of the calf's skin, he attempted to make the dead animal's furry face look more like human skin.

-During the bicycle scene, the woman seated on a chair and reading throws her book aside when she notices the fallen man.
-When the book lies open, it reveals a reproduction of a painting by Johannes Vermeer, an artist Dalí greatly admired and often referenced in his own works.
+The woman who is seated on a chair and reading during the bicycle scene throws her book aside when she notices the fallen man, revealing that the book contains a reproduction of a painting by Johannes Vermeer, whom Dalí greatly admired and often referenced in his work.

 In Buñuel's original script, the final shot was to feature the corpses of the man and woman "consumed by swarms of flies".
-However, this was modified due to budget limitations, with the film ending with a still shot of the man and woman half-buried in the sand.
+Due to budget limitations, the film instead ended with a still shot of the man and woman half-buried in the sand.

-The movie contains several thematic references to Federico García Lorca and other writers of that time.
+The film contains several thematic references to Federico García Lorca and other writers of that time.
 The rotting donkeys are a reference to the popular children's novel Platero y yo by Juan Ramón Jiménez, which Buñuel and Dalí both hated.

-French filmmaker and anthropologist Jean Rouch has reported that after filming was complete, Buñuel and Dalí had run out of money, forcing Buñuel to edit the film personally in his kitchen without the aid of any technical equipment.
+French filmmaker and anthropologist Jean Rouch reported that Buñuel and Dalí ran out of money after filming was completed, forcing Buñuel to edit the film personally in his kitchen without the aid of any technical equipment.